-Currently, people are unable to enjoy all the visitor experiences afforded by our destinations on Sydney Harbour.
-Fortunately, our DigiTalks series enables regular visitors – as well as the wider Australian community – to overcome the tyranny of distance and stay connected with our places.
+DigiTalks enables regular visitors – as well as the wider Australian community – to overcome the tyranny of distance and stay connected with our extraordinary places on Sydney Harbour.

-Each instalment will feature a presenter who can offer rich insights into our heritage destinations, including their history, flora and fauna, or who can speak more broadly about the history of the world’s greatest harbour.
+Each instalment features a presenter who can offer rich insights into our heritage destinations, including their history, flora and fauna, or who can speak more broadly about the history of the world’s greatest harbour.

-We are delivering our DigiTalks series using Zoom, an easy-to-use platform for video conferences, chats and webinars.
-Attendees don’t need a Zoom account to join one of our DigiTalks as we’ll email login details to registrants prior to each instalment.
-Zoom has advised that users will have the best experience when they download either the desktop application (Windows/Mac) or mobile app (Android/Apple) in advance of a DigiTalk.
-To download the desktop application or mobile app, visit: zoom.us/download
+We are delivering our DigiTalks series using ZOOM, an easy-to-use platform for webinars.
+You don’t need a ZOOM account to enjoy a DigiTalk as we’ll email you the login details ahead of time.
+However, we recommend that you download either the desktop application (Windows/Mac) or mobile app (Android/Apple) in advance of a DigiTalk.
+To download the app, visit: zoom.us/download

 PO BOX 607

 Mosman NSW 2088